2022 Honda Shuttle Hybrid

-Safety is no compromise when it comes to the Japanese vehicles.
-Therefore Honda Shuttle comes with 7 airbags and advanced safety kit.
-Honda Shuttle is awarded 5-star JNCAP safety ratings therefore making it extremely safe to travel on road in short and long travels with the family around.
+Safety is no compromise when it comes to Japanese vehicles.
+Therefore Honda Shuttle comes with 7 airbags and an advanced safety kit.
+Honda Shuttle is awarded 5-star JNCAP safety ratings, therefore, making it extremely safe to travel on road in short and long travels with the family around.
 The Honda Shuttle has radar braking along with parking sensors for a better drive.
-In some models you also get blind-spot monitoring.
+In some models, you also get blind-spot monitoring.

-As you open the door and step inside, it’s not hard to realize the interior is identical to Fit hatchback.
-Almost everything from the multimedia steering wheel to infotainment cluster and touchscreen panel is same in both cars.
-In terms of interior Honda has always one up from its competitors in the league.
-Therefore Honda Shuttle has a nice soothing interior crafted in black with silver accents on the A/C vents and silver lining on gear console.
-Head and leg room is spacious enough for a comfortable drive.
-However there is nothing posh to be noticed in the interior which you’d expect in a standard Station Wagon.
+As you open the door and step inside, it’s not hard to realize the interior is identical to the Fit hatchback.
+Almost everything from the multimedia steering wheel to the infotainment cluster and touchscreen panel is the same in both cars.
+In terms of interior Honda has always one up its competitors in the league.
+Therefore Honda Shuttle has a nice soothing interior crafted in black with silver accents on the A/C vents and silver lining on the gear console.
+The Head and leg room is spacious enough for a comfortable drive.
+However, there is nothing posh to be noticed in the interior that you’d expect in a standard Station Wagon.

 Power steering same as standard features in vehicles.
 The braking is responsible by ABS and Vehicle Stability Control known as VSC.

 As you walk toward the vehicle, keyless entry will let you inside paired with Push Start.
-While the Push Start may not seem a bog of a deal now that every other vehicle has it, it really saves you the hassle to put the key inside and turn it on, thus the push start is a significant step towards the comfort and premium feel.
+While the Push Start may not seem a big deal now that every other vehicle has it, it really saves you the hassle to put the key inside and turn it on, thus the push start is a significant step towards the comfort and premium feel.

-Digital Climate Control again gives you a good feel instead of turning the knobs.
-The rear defroster clears up back window for a better view in rear view mirror.
+Digital Climate Control again gives you a good feeling instead of turning the knobs.
+The rear defroster clears up the back window for a better view in the rear view mirror.
 Cruise Control ads up for long drives along with the lane assist.

-In terms of space and utility it offers massive luggage space.
-The magic seats folding towards the side makes loading of taller items easier in the Honda Shuttle.
+In terms of space and utility, it offers massive luggage space.
+The magic seats folding towards the side make loading of taller items easier in the Honda Shuttle.
 Honda Shuttle on road gives 25-28 kmp/l.

-Honda Shuttle stands among the best options available for entry level Station Wagon class.
+Honda Shuttle stands among the best options available for the entry-level Station Wagon class.